neutralinojs/neutralinojs.github.io/docs/getting-started/introduction.md

 ## Why Neutralinojs?

-In Electron and NWjs, you have to install NodeJs and hundreds of dependency libraries.
+In Electron and NWjs, you have to install Node.js and hundreds of dependency libraries.
 Embedded Chromium and Node make simple apps bloaty.
 Neutralinojs offers a lightweight and portable SDK which is an alternative for Electron and NW.js.
 Neutralinojs doesn't bundle Chromium and uses the existing web browser library in the operating system (Eg: gtk-webkit2 on Linux).
 Neutralinojs implements a RESTful API for native operations and embeds a static web server to serve the web content.
 Also, it offers a built-in [JavaScript client library](https://github.com/neutralinojs/neutralino.js) for developers.
 See comparisons:
 - [Neutralinojs vs Electron vs NW.JS vs Tauri vs NodeGui vs Flutter vs .Net MAUI](https://github.com/Elanis/web-to-desktop-framework-comparison)
 - [Neutralinojs vs Electron vs NW.js (2018)](https://github.com/neutralinojs/evaluation)